MAPLEIZER/Cloud-X-security-agent/wazuh-configs/README.md

     groupLabel = 'windows_servers'
 }

-iwr https://raw.githubusercontent.com/MAPLEIZER/NixGuard-Wazuh-Installer/main/NixGuard-Wazuh-Installer.ps1 | iex; Start-NixGuardWazuhInstall @params
+iwr https://raw.githubusercontent.com/MAPLEIZER/Cloud-X-security-agent/main/wazuh-configs/scripts/install-agent.ps1 | iex; Start-CloudXSecurityWazuhInstall @params
 ```

-> **Note:** For the one-liner to work, the main logic of the installer script would need to be wrapped in a function (e.g., `Start-NixGuardWazuhInstall`).
-This is a recommended practice for distributable scripts.
+> **Note:** The one-liner assumes the repository has been renamed to `Cloud-X-security-agent`.

 ## ⚙️ Configuration

+This repository is designed to be a centralized location for managing your Wazuh agent configurations.

+### **Agent Configuration (`/agents`)**

+The `agents` directory contains templates for `ossec.conf`.
+You can define default configurations and create specific overrides for different operating systems or server roles.

+- `agents/ossec.conf`: Default configuration for all agents.
+- `agents/windows-agents/ossec.conf`: Specific overrides for Windows agents.
+- `agents/linux-agents/ossec.conf`: Specific overrides for Linux agents.
+- `agents/custom-groups/`: Define configurations for specific Wazuh groups (e.g., web servers, database servers).

 ### **Installer Parameters**